chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

+- [ ] refactor: why do we need a different check during tests? `PyWrapHeuristics.isProtocol`
 - [ ] fix: Add to __all__ is missing the plugin prefix and shold probably go away
-- [ ] fix: Do not offer wrap for Protocol classes
 - [ ] fix: Jump to test node should only show when a) test tree is not empty and b) we are in a test context
 - [ ] fix: Marks symbols referenced in `path()` as unresolved although they exist (imported)
 - [ ] fix: Duplicate entries in refactoring menu